mahmoudbettouch/CTF/BlackHatMEA/BHMEA2024/Reverse/Stealer/README.md

 ### Initial Analysis

-Upon opening `snake.mal.exe` in a decompiler, it was evident that the executable was heavily obfuscated.
+Upon opening `snake.mal.exe` in a dnSpy, it was evident that the executable was heavily obfuscated.
 The functions and classes were renamed to nonsensical names, making manual analysis difficult.

 ![image](https://github.com/user-attachments/assets/c7aade9d-9670-4ff0-97c2-2c966c68a8a4)